kespinola/serverless-graphql-relay/README.md

 # Serverless Prism

 Collection of endpoints used to power a prism app.
+Test serverless-gitflow.

 - Graphql